Amjad50/homelab/docs/docker.md

 - **Path**: `/var/lib/dock/servicename.env`
 - **Owner**: `dock:docker` (mode 0400)
 - **Generated**: From sops secrets via NixOS templates

+In this repo, most service secrets and templates are declared through `common/modules/service-registry.nix`, then merged into the machine config.

 ## Adding New Services